Searches for $B^0\to K^+\pi^-\tau^+\tau^-$ and $B_s^0\to K^+K^-\tau^+\tau^-$ decays

 Combining these upper limits and the model and assumptions from Ref.~\cite{Capdevila:2017iqn}, limits are also set on the square of the shift $\Delta$ in the Wilson coefficients $\mathcal{C}^{\tau\tau}_9$ and $\mathcal{C}^{\tau\tau}_{10}$, defined in Eq.~\ref{eq:np_brs}.
 The resulting upper limits are shown in Table~\ref{tab:Table3}.
 These are tighter constraints than those obtained in Ref.~\cite{LHCb-PAPER-2024-011} by more than a factor of three.

 In summary, this Letter reports searches for the $\decay{b}{ s\taup\taum}$ decays $\decay{\Bz}{\Kp\pim\taup\taum}$ and $\decay{\Bs}{\Kp\Km\taup\taum}$.
 No significant signal is observed for either decay and upper limits on the respective branching fractions are set.
 Interpreting the former as a search for the $\decay{\Bz}{\Kstarz\taup\taum}$ decay leads to an upper limit on the branching fraction of this decay that is an order of magnitude better than the current world's best~\cite{Belle-II:2025lwo}.
 The searches for the \Bs decay mode are the world's first.
-This analysis augurs a comprehensive programme of $\decay{b}{ s\taup\taum}$ searches at \lhcb that will challenge new-physics models with the data collected in the ongoing Large Hadron Collider run.
+Given the anomalies observed in the measurements of $R(D^{(\ast)})$, a range of new physics models have been constructed that predict significant enhancements in the branching fractions of these decay modes.
+This analysis augurs a comprehensive programme of $\decay{b}{ s\taup\taum}$ searches at \lhcb that will challenge such new-physics models with the data collected in the ongoing Large Hadron Collider run.